yosephdev/task-master/README.md

 ## Documentation

 The codebase is documented with comments to explain the purpose and functionality of each function or section.

-## Future Features

-- **Task Reminder:** Allow users to receive reminders or notifications for upcoming deadlines or overdue tasks.

-- **Data Export and Import:** Allow users to export task data to common file formats.

-- **User Authentication and Authorization:** Allow users to sign up, log in, and manage their accounts securely.

 ## Testing